-This is a story about conflicts, contrasts, and contradictions.
+My review is of Little Fires Everywhere, a 2017 novel by American author Celeste Ng.
+A story about conflicts, contrasts, and contradictions.
 Of rebelliousness vs. conformity.
 Of playing it safe vs. cutting loose.
-Of doing the right thing vs. using your power to crush those that oppose you.
-And significantly, struggling over custody of not just one, but two, babies.
+Doing the right thing vs. using your power to crush those that oppose you.
+And significantly, a story of motherhood and morals in the struggle over the custody of not just one, but two, babies.

 Let’s begin at the end

 This book takes the interesting step of starting at the end of the story.
-There is a fire at the Richardson House in the well-to-do section of Shaker Heights, near Cleveland, which had the appearance of arson.
-Suspicion quickly falls on Izzy (Isabella Richardson), who has always been considered to be the “odd one out” in the family.
+There is a fire at the Richardson House in the well-to-do section of Shaker Heights, near Cleveland, which has the appearance of arson.
+Suspicion quickly falls on Izzy (Isabella Richardson), who is considered to be the “odd one out” in the family .
 The book then goes back to the beginning of the story and then proceeds in the usual manner.

 Good living in Shaker Heights

 Shaker Heights was from the beginning a planned community.
 Everything from the color of the houses to the start and end times of Trick or Treat was prescribed.
 Most of the residents had lots of money, with some rental housing hidden away in the neighborhoods so they could have someone to work in the restaurants and drive the school buses.

 The story begins

 In a rental house owned by the Richardsons, lived Mia Warren and her daughter Pearl.
 Mia had dreams of becoming a famous photographer, and had a tendency to move around a lot, dragging Pearl and whatever few possessions she could cram in her VW Rabbit.
 She attended a year at a New York photography school, but when she ran short on money, she accepted an offer to be a surrogate mom for the Ryans, a couple who desperately wanted a child of their own, but couldn’t have one the old-fashioned way.